HARMONICWAY

 The Meaning Deficit

 You struggle to explain why your work matters.
-When someone asks what you do, you describe your title, not your impact.
-Because deep down, you know you're rearranging deck chairs on the Titanic.
+You describe your title, not your impact.

 6